 Those times are long past.
 In the PC, pink bitch, weak-sauce modern era of lifting, everything is antiseptic, everyone’s wearing “outfits,” and people are too busy muttering ridiculous jibberish like “cucklord” and taking selfies while feigning injuries to justify their crappy lifts to lift something heavy.
 And if they actually do manage to lift some paltry weights, they’re following some $100 cookie-cutter program designed for the lowest common denominator human, stressing deloads and rates of perceived exertion and a bunch of other jargon that serves as nothing but a screen for lazily slumping your way through workout after workout… but they certainly won’t shy from posting videos of their ministrations on the internet in hopes of some half-hearted encouragement and pity from faceless strangers.

-Newsflash: if my Facebook and Instagram feeds are any indication, that does not work.
-What does work is breaking your ass inside out every day, with the goal of getting bigger and stronger, followed by massive meals and tons of protein.
-Screw choosing a specific diet, screw choosing a specific program, screw all this new jack nonsense- you don’t need that kind of “help.”
+Therefore, if my Facebook and Instagram feeds are any indication, that does not work.
+On the other hand, what does work is breaking your ass inside out every day, with the goal of getting bigger and stronger, followed by massive meals and tons of protein.
+Moreover, screw choosing a specific diet, screw choosing a specific program, screw all this new jack nonsense- you don’t need that kind of “help.”
 What you need is to follow in the footsteps of giants so you can trace their path to brutality.
-Along the way, you’ll adopt the old school mindset, and all this nicey-nice, happy-go-lucky, no fap, no honor, no integrity, no balls, bitch-made crap can get tossed in the dustbin of history along with every other horrible fad that has befallen humanity and retarded the evolution of humanity into true godhood.
+Certainly, you’ll adopt the old school mindset, and all this nicey-nice, happy-go-lucky, no fap, no honor, no integrity, no balls, bitch-made crap.

 And before any scrawny, Smiegel-looking, basement-dwelling pussies come swooping out of the rafters screeching about PEDS, bear in mind the Barbarian Brothers trained together doing the same program day in and day out, and only one of them was gassed up.
-Stop making excuses.
-Don’t be a bitch.
-It’s time to start choke slamming these excuse-making idiots in the parking lot outside the gym for even mentioning gear- if you use it, fine, if you don’t, fine.
-Either way, KEEP YOUR MOUTH SHUT ABOUT IT.
+Firstly, stop making excuses.
+Furthermore, don’t be a bitch.
+Meanwhile, it’s time to start choke slamming these excuse-making idiots in the parking lot outside the gym for even mentioning gear- if you use it, fine, if you don’t, fine.
+Secondly, either way, KEEP YOUR MOUTH SHUT ABOUT IT.

 Danny “The Giant Killer” Padilla